 The lighthouse was constructed in 1852 to help guide ships through Brazos Santiago Pass.
-Now it's the only one in the area that's open to the public – visitors are also invited to explore the ground's Keeper's Cottage.
-Located just south of the lighthouse and housed in an old dry goods store, the Port Isabel Historical Museum has one of the largest collections of artifacts from the U.S.-Mexican War, not to mention a theater and gift shop.
+Now it's the only one in the area that's open to the public – visitors are also invited to explore the ground's keeper's cottage.
+Located just south of the lighthouse and housed in an old dry goods store, the Port Isabel Historical Museum houses one of the largest collections of artifacts from the Mexican-American War, not to mention a theater and gift shop.
 Right next door is the Treasures of the Gulf Museum, a must-see if you're traveling with kids.
 Here they can learn all about what life was like aboard a 16th-century ship and get a good look at some of the treasure found beneath the waters of the Gulf.

 Visitors say the museums are great if you need to escape poor weather.
 And if you plan on visiting the museums, the lighthouse is a must-see as it's perfect for families and sure to be a hit with the kids.

 You can reach the museums from Island Metro's purple line (the Tarpon line); they're stop No. 2.
 You can enter all three sites for less than $10 per person, but site hours vary.
 Check ahead with the Museums of Port Isabel website before planning your itinerary.